 Role in therapy - The role of specific immunotherapy in adult asthma is limited.
 Appropriate immunotherapy requires the identification and use of a single well-defined clinically relevant allergen.
 The later is administered in progressively higher doses in order to induce tolerance.
 A Cochrane review112 that examined 75 randomized controlled trials of specific immunotherapy compared to placebo confirmed the efficacy of this therapy in asthma in reducing symptom scores and medication requirements, and improving allergen-specific and non-specific airway hyperresponsiveness.
+Similar modest effects were identified in a systematic review of sublingual immunotherapy (SLIT)196.
+Specific immunotherapy has long-term clinical effects and the potential of preventing development of asthma in children with allergic rhino conjunctivitis up to 7 years after treatment termination208.

 However, in view of the relatively modest effect of allergen-specific immunotherapy compared to other treatment options, these benefits must be weighed against the risk of adverse effects and the inconvenience of the prolonged course of injection therapy, including the minimum half-hour wait required after each injection.
-Specific immunotherapy should be considered only after strict environmental avoidance and pharmacologic intervention, including inhaled glucocorticosteroids, have failed to control a patient's asthma113.
+Specific immunotherapy should be considered only after strict environmental avoidance and pharmacologic intervention, including inhaled glucocorticosteroids, have failed to control a patient s asthma113.
 There are no studies that compare specific immunotherapy with pharmacologic therapy for asthma.
 The value of immunotherapy using multiple allergens does not have support.